srappel/census_workshop_2021/content/acknowledgements.md

 Thank you to Evan and Phil for their great workshop at WAML 2020 and for sharing [this template](https://github.com/ubc-lib-geo/gis-workshop-waml-template).
 [Check out this website](https://ubc-lib-geo.github.io/gis-workshop-waml-template/) if you want to make one!

+A second shoutout to Evan and Phil for the idea to use [native-land.ca](https://native-land.ca/) for an impactful Land Acknowledgment during virtual workshops.

 This template uses [Just The Docs](https://pmarsceill.github.io/just-the-docs/) Jekyll theme.

 Heavily influenced and inspired by the [Stanford Geospatial Center](https://github.com/StanfordGeospatialCenter), which is one of the O.G.
 GitHub contributors for GIS workshops and tutorials.